 Devotees of defense are firm believers that being able to defend and protect oneself and those one loves is the cornerstone of true power and happiness.

-A cleric of this archetype does not choose domains and does not gain the usual benefits of having a domain, including a bonus domain spell per level.
+Arcane Faith: A devotee of defense does not choose domains and does not gain the usual benefits of having a domain, including the bonus domain spell per spell level.

-A cleric of this archetype is a master of abjuration magic, and as such gains a bonus spell per day for each spell level she can cast, which can only be used to cast a spell of the abjuration school.
+Abjurative Apostle: A devotee of defense is a master of abjuration magic, and, as such, gains a bonus spell per day for each spell level she can cast, which can only be used to cast spells of the abjuration school.

-At each level, the cleric may choose to add a new abjuration spell from the sorcerer/wizard list to her list of spells known.
+Abjurative Scholar: At each level, the devotee of defense may choose to add a new abjuration spell from the sorcerer/wizard list to her list of spells known.

 New Cleric Archetype: